 The total number of lounges around the world stands at more than 1,000 now and the number keeps going up a bit each quarter.
 You get a printed guide when you join, but when you download the app you’ll get new additions in the updates, plus you can see if there are any restrictions.

-Here’s a sampling of what’s available in Latin America at the international gateways as of late 2017.
+Here’s a sampling of what’s available in Latin America at the international gateways.

 South America Priority Pass Lounges